Robert Walter (politician): Early life

-Robert Walter was born in 1948; he was educated at Colston's School, Bristol, Warminster School and Aston University, from which he gained a BSc in 1971.
+Robert Walter was born in 1948; he was educated at Colston's School, Bristol, Lord Weymouth's School, Warminster, and Aston University, from which he gained a BSc degree in 1971.

-Walter's political career began as Chairman of the Aston University Conservative Association between 1967 and 1969 and Chairman of Westbury Constituency Young Conservatives from 1973 until 1976.
-He was Parliamentary Candidate for Bedwellty in 1979.
+Walter's political career began as chairman of the Aston University Conservative Association between 1967 and 1969 and chairman of Westbury Constituency Young Conservatives from 1973 until 1976.
+He was Parliamentary candidate for Bedwellty in 1979.

-Prior to his election in 1997, Walter served as Chairman of the Conservative Foreign Affairs Forum (1986–88) and Chairman of the Conservative Group for Europe (1992–95).
-He has been a member of the National Union of Conservative and Unionist Associations Executive Committee (1992–95) and has served as a member of the Carlton Club Political Committee.
+Prior to his election in 1997, Walter served as chairman of the Conservative Foreign Affairs Forum (1986–88) and chairman of the Conservative Group for Europe (1992–95).
+He has been a member of the National Union of Conservative and Unionist Associations executive committee (1992–95) and has served as a member of the Carlton Club political committee.

 Before entering Parliament in 1997, Walter was an international banker and sheep farmer in Devon.
-He is a former member of the London Stock Exchange and was a Director of Aubrey G Lanston & Co Inc.
+He is a former member of the London Stock Exchange and was a director of Aubrey G Lanston & Co Inc.

 Parliamentary career

 In December 2002, he faced a no-confidence vote, which was overwhelmingly defeated, from a group of Eurosceptics in his local party, over his pro-European views.

-In November 2010, Walter was appointed by the Prime Minister, David Cameron, to head the United Kingdom delegation to the Parliamentary Assembly of the Council of Europe.
+In November 2010, Walter was appointed by the prime minister, David Cameron, to head the United Kingdom delegation to the Parliamentary Assembly of the Council of Europe.
 Walter was first appointed as an ordinary member of the assembly in 2002 and has previously chaired its committee dealing with media issues and freedom of the press.
 He also served for two years as senior vice-chairman of its Economic Affairs and Development Committee.
-He was elected Vice-President of the Parliamentary Assembly and Chairman of the European Democrat Group, the third largest political group in the Assembly.
+He was elected vice-president of the Parliamentary Assembly and chairman of the European Democrat Group, the third largest political group in the Assembly.

-Walter served as Chair of the British Group of the Inter-Parliamentary Union (IPU), 2010–13.
-He was elected to the Executive Committee of the IPU in 2014, and was subsequently nominated by that committee as a Vice-President of the IPU.
+Walter served as chair of the British Group of the Inter-Parliamentary Union (IPU), 2010–13.
+He was elected to the executive committee of the IPU in 2014, and was subsequently nominated by that committee as a vice-president of the IPU.

 At Westminster, Walter served as a member of the Health Select Committee (1997–99), International Development Committee (2001–03) and the Treasury Committee (2003–05).
-He was a member of the Conservative 1922 Committee from 2002 to 2005, having previously served as Vice-Chairman of the Backbench Agriculture Committee (1997–99) and Secretary of the European Affairs Committee (1997–2001).
-From June 1999 to September 2001, he was Conservative Frontbench Spokesman for Constitutional Affairs and for Wales.
+He was a member of the Conservative 1922 Committee from 2002 to 2005, having previously served as vice-chairman of the Backbench Agriculture Committee (1997–99) and secretary of the European Affairs Committee (1997–2001).
+From June 1999 to September 2001, he was Conservative frontbench spokesman for Constitutional affairs and for Wales.